e-kwsm/QUIP/doc/Tutorials/adaptive-qmmm-step3.rst

 to be combined into a hybrid QM/MM potential (`qmmm_pot`), which mixes the QM and MM forces.

-Leave the initialisiton of the SW classical potential as it is.
+Leave the initialisation of the SW classical potential as it is.
 After this, we want to add some lines of code to setup the QM potential.
 Using the same :class:`~quippy.potential.Potential` class, we initialise now the Density functional tight binding (DFTB) potential.
 This is done by passing the new QM